11 Things to Know About Expat Taxes in Thailand

 Social Security Tax

-Like the United States, Thailand uses a system similar to Social Security.
+Like the United States, Thailand maintains a social security system.
 Employees contribute 5% on the first 15,000 THB they earn, and employers match this by paying an additional 5%.
 Thailand’s government adds an extra 2.5%.
-If you are self-employed, you must pay both portions (employee and employer) of your Social Security payments.
+If you are self-employed, you must pay both portions (employee and employer) of your social security payments.

-There is no Thailand-US totalization agreement.
-As a result, some US expats can pay for both Social Security systems during their time in Thailand.
+Currently, there is no Thailand-US totalization agreement.
+As a result, some US expats pay for both social security systems during their time in Thailand.

 Thailand enacted the Inheritance Tax Act on February 1, 2016.
 Under this act, inheritance can be taxed only if the value exceeds 100 million THB per benefactor.
 In this case, the benefactor can be taxed at different rates depending on their relationship to the deceased.